C3orf70: Composition

 The translated protein is a 250 amino acid product.
 The precursor protein has been predicted with a molecular weight of 27.8kdal and an isoelectric point of 4.67.
-With 33 serines and 8 glysines, the C3orf70 protein is both Serine rich and Glycine poor.
+With 33 serines and 8 glycines, the C3orf70 protein is both Serine rich and Glycine poor.

 Domains

 C3orf70 protein has no known signal peptides or domains.

 Homology

 C3orf70 has no known paralogs in humans; however C3orf70 has conserved homologs, see Figure 3.
 Highly conserved across species excluding invertebrates, plants, fungi, and bacteria, C3orf70 shows a moderate rate of evolution, see Figure 4 and 5.